-The company shall ensure that the used packaging and labelling correspond to the product being packaged and comply with agreed customer product specifications.
-This shall be regularly checked and documented.
+Used packaging and labelling shall correspond to the product being packaged and shall comply with agreed customer product specifications.
+Labelling information shall be legible and indelible.
+This shall be monitored and documented at least at the start and end of a production run as well as at every product changeover.